10 healthy habits for women in 30s

 - Performing a thyroid function test to assess hormonal levels if experiencing symptoms such as fatigue or weight changes

-- Carrying out a pap smear every three years and HPV test every 5 years for cervical cancer screening in women ages 30-65
+- Carrying out a pap smear every three years and HPV test every 5 years for cervical screening in women ages 30-65

 - Undergoing a bone density test for individuals at risk for osteoporosis.
 It is generally recommended for women over 65, but earlier screening may be appropriate for those with risk factors such as a family history of osteoporosis, low body weight, smoking, or premature menopause.